Kingcitaldo125/Brain-ck-Interpreter/README.md

 ```bash
 ./compile.sh -a -f ./myfile.bf
 ```

+Selecting the option to generate the resulting assembly output will also trigger a full rebuild of the source code.

 ### Interactive interpreter
 Run the interactive interpreter by running the `run.sh` shell script (Linux):